Zhassulan1/SytemDesignEndterm/3-task/README.md

 4. API calls < 200 ms P95
 5. 95% of pages load in < 2 s

+### CAP theorem
+Availability has more priority, because there is no interactions that would need consistency.

 ### Capacity

 | Component | Instances | CPU | RAM | Storage | Notes |